cruelkratos/an-attempt-at-csharp-/README.md

 - **Program.cs**: Entry point of the application; triggers crawl and PageRank computation
 - **RunQueue.cs**: Implements DFS and builds the graph OR just crawl the entire site with BFS and extract the links
 - **WebCrawler.cs**: Handles HTTP requests and extracts links from HTML

-## How It Works

-1. The application starts with the seed URL `https://iitr.ac.in/`
-2. A **depth-limited DFS** (max depth = 5) explores all internal links containing `"iitr.ac.in"`
-3. A **directed graph** is constructed with URLs as nodes and hyperlinks as edges
-4. A simplified PageRank algorithm runs on the graph for a fixed number of iterations
-5. Final PageRank scores are displayed

 ## Code Examples